-Starting your own business comes with an independent decision-making capacity.
+Starting your own business comes with independent decision-making capacity.
 You have an immense amount of freedom to tailor your work pattern according to your lifestyle.
-You get to choose where you work, when you work and who you work with.
+You get to choose where you work when you work and who you work with.
 You don’t answer to a boss, you make your own decisions, also regarding the way you work.

 - Flexible work hours:

 Since you are your own boss, you have the freedom to decide when you work and when you stop.
 Though you might have to put in longer hours, you aren’t bound to strict 9-5 work hours.
 Whether you prefer a steady, fixed schedule or wish to have more flexibility with your work hours, you’re the one who creates your schedule.

 An entrepreneur usually has to simultaneously play many roles – that of a marketer, HR, customer service, company strategist and more.
 These roles come with the opportunity to learn and explore new situations.
 Meeting other like-minded entrepreneurs, facing business challenges and networking help you with your growth and lead to greater opportunities.
 83% of Indians would love to be an entrepreneur because it gives them more opportunities.

 - Uncapped earnings: